HL7/fhir-shorthand/input/pagecontent/reference.md

 **Example:**

-* In an Observation for Apgar score, reslice the Apgar respiration score component into one-, five-, and ten-minute scores:
+* In an Observation for Apgar score, reslice the Apgar `respirationScore` component slice into one-, five-, and ten-minute scores:

   ```
   * component contains